Resume Keywords Guide: How to Match Job Descriptions Without Keyword Stuffing

 Keyword stuffing means repeating terms unnaturally or adding long blocks of copied job description text.
 It makes the resume harder to read and can look dishonest.
 Use each important keyword where it belongs: skills, summary, experience, project, or certification.

 Before submitting, read the resume out loud.
 If it sounds like a human describing real work, you are close.
 If it sounds like a list of search terms, revise it.
-AICV Maker can help rewrite keyword-heavy drafts into clearer, recruiter-friendly bullets.
+Use AICV Maker to organize keyword-heavy drafts into clearer, recruiter-friendly bullets.